Domestic and family violence – information for residents

 What can I do if I’m renting a premises and I believe I can no longer safely continue to occupy the premises because of domestic and family violence?

-If you believe you can no longer continue to safely occupy the premises due to domestic and family violence, you can vacate immediately providing seven days' notice to end your interest in the rooming accommodation agreement.
+If you believe you can no longer continue to safely occupy the premises due to domestic and family violence, you can vacate immediately providing you give the provider 7 days' notice to end your interest in the rooming accommodation agreement.

 You can do this by giving your provider a Notice ending residency interest (domestic and family violence) (Form R20) including any relevant evidence.